-The land here was all in agricultural use until the Trust began to restore it for wildlife in 2004.
-The Trust worked to re-establish the natural conditions of a floodplain, with extensive pools, ditches and reedbeds, which now form a rich corridor of wildlife habitat along the river.
+Most of the land here was in agricultural use until the Trust began to restore it for wildlife, beginning with the eastern loop in 2004.
+The Trust worked to re-establish the natural conditions, mixing open water and marsh, with patches of woodland and scrub.
+These now form a rich corridor of wildlife habitat for a mile along the river.

-At Bowesfield, three large, reed-fringed pools can be explore via a network of surfaced paths and bridges.
-A longer footpath follows the riverbank and gives glimpses of birdlife using a sizeable area of undisturbed wetland contained within ditches and hedgebanks.
+At Bowesfield’s easternmost loop, a network of surfaced paths and bridges allow visitors to explore three large reed-fringed pools.
+A longer footpath follows the riverbank and offers glimpses of birdlife enjoying a sizeable area of undisturbed wetland, as well as views over the River Tees.
 The reserve supports important numbers of ducks and wading birds including teal, curlew, gadwall, shoveler, ruff and golden plover.
 More than 100 different species of bird have been recorded.

 The middle loop contains a large natural pool, occupying one of the lowest points on the floodplain.
 Being very shallow, the margins of this pool expand and recede with the seasons.
 These fluctuations create perfect feeding conditions for numerous resident and migrant waders.
 Here you can sometimes see black-tailed godwit, little ringed plover and jack snipe.

 The westernmost loop is a mixture of recently plated deciduous woodland, open rough grassland and some wetland pools and ponds.
 The new woodland is a fantastic mix of native broadleaf species and attracts many passerines such as blackcap whitethroat.
 Visitors might also spot roe deer who often move through this part of the reserve.